codeasashu/You-Dont-Know-JS/async & performance/ch1.md

 In fact, the relationship between the *now* and *later* parts of your program is at the heart of asynchronous programming.

 Asynchronous programming has been around since the beginning of JS, for sure.
 But most JS developers have never really carefully considered exactly how and why it crops up in their programs, or explored various *other* ways to handle it.
 The *good enough* approach has always been the humble callback function.
-Many to this day will insist that callbacks are more than sufficient.
+Many to this day will insist that callbacks are more than sufficient.but apart from callback system .The programmer can be carefull about at the time of programming and do synchronous programming intead of asynchronous.

 But as JS continues to grow in both scope and complexity, to meet the ever-widening demands of a first-class programming language that runs in browsers and servers and every conceivable device in between, the pains by which we manage asynchrony are becoming increasingly crippling, and they cry out for approaches that are both more capable and more reason-able.